Skip to main content

 Step Seven: Repeat until complete.

-Keep repeating Steps Four, Five, and Six until you’ve written all the details of the memory.
-Some memories take one session; others take several days.
+Repeat Steps Four, Five, and Six until you’ve written out all the details of the memory.

 The important thing is to finish the story.

-Some of our stories will be short.
-Thats's okay.
+Some stories will be short.

-For example, here’s a short memory I wrote:
+Here’s an example of a short memory I wrote:

 It still bothers me how I confiscated weapons from Iraqi civilians who hadn’t committed any crimes.
 I remember one guy in particular.
 He was just another middle-aged Iraqi local passing through our checkpoint.
 I used my limited Arabic to ask him if he had any weapons in his car.
 He shook his head no. I asked him to open the glove compartment, but he seemed confused and nervous.
 That’s when I noticed the barrel of a rifle sticking out from under the passenger seat.
 I remember thinking, "Ahh shit c’mon dude, why not just say something?"
 The old man didn’t seem like a threat, but I couldn’t take any chances.
 I pointed my rifle at him and called to my squad leader for backup.
 It was uncomfortable to watch him get increasingly worried because, in my gut, I didn't sense he was a 'bad guy'.
 He looked like a father.
 It didn't hit me until later that I was possibly taking away his ability to protect his family.
 I just couldn't risk him using that weapon against one of my team.